Alex

 I signed up for the AAdvantage Aviator Red World Elite Mastercard (wow, that’s a mouthful!) back in December of 2018.
 When I signed up, it offered a bonus of 50,000 miles after making one purchase and paying the annual fee.
 I made the purchase, paid the fee, and got my points!

 My plan was to use the points to fly business class from Salt Lake City to London.
 The cost for that flight was 57,500 miles.
-I was in a hurry to get the points and book my flight so my plan was to buy the extra miles from American Airlines.
+I was in a hurry to get the points and book my flight, so my plan was to buy the extra miles from American Airlines.
 I don’t advise this usually, but it was getting close, and I didn’t have the time to earn the points another way.
 Luckily, I didn’t have to buy the miles.
 Shortly after getting the points, the bonus on the card increased to 60,000 points.
 I sent them a message through my account and requested to be matched to the newer, higher bonus.
 They did it!
 Soon, I had another 10,000 points deposited into my account for a total of 60,000!

 Once I received my points, I booked my flight from Salt Lake City to London.
 It was 57,500 miles plus $5 in taxes.
-When it comes time to book, make sure you book a flight on an AA plane.
+When it comes time to book, book a flight on an AA plane.
 American Airlines is partners with British Airways and many of their flights to London are on BA planes, you don’t want to book one of those!
 British Airways imposes a fuel surcharge on award flights, so your taxes will be hundreds of dollars!
 After paying my annual fee and my $5 in taxes, my total out-of-pocket costs for this flight were just $106!

 Due to some delays, my connection ended up being very short.
 I made it with time to spare, but that is never a good feeling!
 Combined with my disappointing first flight and the time crunch, I boarded my flight in not the best of moods.
 All that drifted away as I walked onto that Boeing 787 Dreamliner.
 I was instantly so happy upon finding my seat.
-It is hard to explain, I know it is probably weird, but flying in business class just makes me so happy and full of excitement.
+It is hard to explain; I know it is probably weird, but flying in business class just makes me so happy and full of excitement.

 Upon walking onboard, the most friendly flight attendants were instantly there, offering me a beverage and asking how they could help.
 It was a night and day difference from my flight to Chicago!
 I found my oversized chair complete with an amenity kit, a menu for my onboard meals, noise-canceling headphones, a blanket, and a pillow.